-7.3.5 Extra HTTP headers
+6.3.7 Extra HTTP headers

-Switch: --headers
+Option: --headers

-It is possible to provide extra HTTP headers by setting the --headers switch.
+It is possible to provide extra HTTP headers by setting the option --headers.
 Each header must be separated by a newline and it is much easier to provide them from the configuration INI file.
-Have a look at the sample sqlmap.conf file for an example.
+You can take a look at the sample sqlmap.conf file for such case.